 With only 550 sq ft of living space and a sloping roof, the challenge was to make the best use of living areas.

-This little vacation home in Varazze (near Genoa) has many charms, including its location in the town’s historic district and a balcony that looks out on the Ligurian Sea.
-With only 550 square feet of living space and a sloping roof, the challenge was to furnish the home in a way that makes the best use of living areas while maintaining a light and airy atmosphere.
+This coastal vacation home in Varazze, Italy has many charms, including its location right in the heart of the town’s historic district and a balcony that looks out over the Ligurian Sea.
+Located on the fourth floor of a 1940s period building, this apartment is technically an attic — with only 550 square feet of living space and two severely pitched roofs, the challenge was to furnish the home in a way that makes the best use of living areas while maintaining a light and airy atmosphere.

 Truly a family affair, the cottage was designed by architect Pierluigi Colombo for his sister Roberta and her family.
 Pier and Roberta are two of the owners of Clei, the Italian manufacturer of our multifunctional wall beds, tables, and storage solutions designed to maximize even the smallest spaces.
 Resource Furniture is the North American distributor for Clei furniture.